Superfoods for a Longer Life

 So when it comes to extending your life, it makes sense to do all you can to help prevent these two diseases.

-According to the 2002 Annual Report of the Chief Medical Officer, being obese reduces life expectancy by an average of nine years – that means obese men in the UK can expect to live to just 67 years and obese women, just 72 years.
+According to the Chief Medical Officer, being obese reduces life expectancy by an average of nine years – that means obese men in the UK can expect to live to just 67 years and obese women, just 72 years.

 But while losing those excess pounds will almost certainly help to improve your life expectancy, some foods may also help to keep your whole body healthy for longer thanks to the wide range of nutrients and antioxidants they supply.